zfarrell13/SolanaTokenGen/README.md

 - **Create NFTs** or use the token as part of your NFT collections.
 - **Experiment and Learn** about Solana and tokenomics while developing your blockchain expertise!

-Let **SOLGEN** help bring your ideas to life on the Solana blockchain! 🚀✨
+Let **SOLTOKENGEN** help bring your ideas to life on the Solana blockchain! 🚀✨